 Walls should be adequately restrained at floors, ceilings and verges in accordance with the relevant Building Regulations.

-- •

-- ٠

-- Restraint type joist hangers.
-Other forms of restraint proven by a Chartered Engineer.
-Lateral restraint floor straps, provided at no more than 2m centres. .
+- Restraint type joist hangers. - Other forms of restraint proven by an Engineer. - Lateral restraint floor straps, provided at no more than 2m centres.